abmu/comp2-coursework-1/README.md

 To run the program, follow these steps:

-1. Ensure you have the `graphics.c`, `graphics.h`, and `drawapp-3.0.jar` within the same directory as the coursework files.
+1. Ensure you have the `graphics.c`, `graphics.h`, and `drawapp-3.0.jar` files within the same directory as the coursework files.
 2. Compile the source code using the following command:
    ```bash
    gcc robot_search.c graphics.c